davs3275/sbs/med/collier.md

 ---
 4.17 Do not act as if you had ten thousand years to throw away.
-Death stands at 3^our elbow.
+Death stands at our elbow.
 Be good for something, while you live and it is in your power.

 ---
-4.18 What a great deal of time and ease that man gains who lets his neighbour's words, thoughts, and behaviour alone, confines his inspections to himself, and takes care that his own actions are-honest and righteous."
-Truly," as Agathon observes," we should not wander thus, but run straight to the goal with- out rambling and impertinence."
+4.18 What a great deal of time and ease that man gains who lets his neighbour's words, thoughts, and behaviour alone, confines his inspections to himself, and takes care that his own actions are honest and righteous."
+Truly," as Agathon observes," we should not wander thus, but run straight to the goal without rambling and impertinence."

 ---
-4.19 He that is so very solicitous about being talked of when he is dead, and makes his memory his inclination, does not consider that all who knew^ him will quickly be gone.
+4.19 He that is so very solicitous about being talked of when he is dead, and makes his memory his inclination, does not consider that all who knew him will quickly be gone.
 That his fame will grow less in the next generation, and flag upon the course ; and handed from one to another by men who eagerly desire it themselves, and are quenched themselves, it will be quenched at last ; but granting your memory and your men immortal, what is their panegyric to you ?
-I do not sa}^, when you are dead, but if you were living, what would commendation signify, unless for some reason of utility ?
-To con- clude ; if 3^ou depend thus servilely upon the good word of other people, you will be unworthy of your nature.
+I do not say, when you are dead, but if you were living, what would commendation signify, unless for some reason of utility ?
+To conclude ; if you depend thus servilely upon the good word of other people, you will be unworthy of your nature.
 ;